Kilde bilde: pixabay

 Before you comment: Be aware that any non-constructive comments will be removed.
 This includes advertising for VPN providers (yes, even when you phrase the marketing claims like a question), trolling, harassment, insults towards other people, claims that have already been addressed in the article, and so on.

 If your comment isn’t a genuine question or a concrete counterargument supported by evidence, it probably doesn’t belong here.

 Her er en bedre forklaring på engelsk.
-Fant desverre ikke samme versjon på norsk.
-Uansett så er vpn bare en kortere fiks.
-Når snapchat har oppdatert alle sine servere til nyeste versjon så er det ingen vei tilbake.
+Fant dessverre ikke samme versjon på norsk.
+Uansett så er VPN bare en kortere fiks.
+Når Snapchat har oppdatert alle sine servere til nyeste versjon så er det ingen vei tilbake.
 Da blir du værende på siste versjon